mikebell/mikebell.io/src/pages/articles/2016-09-13-hello-my-old-friend.md

 path: "hello-my-old-friend"
 draft: false
 category: "Mental health"
+description: "I've not missed you not at all.
+I wish you weren't back but here we are my dear friend/enemy Propranolol."
 ---
 I've not missed you not at all.
 I wish you weren't back but here we are my dear friend/enemy Propranolol.